TakuSemba/JetHub/README.md

 This app uses MVVM architecture and follows the guildline shown [here](https://developer.android.com/jetpack/docs/guide).

 This is also a single-activity application.
-All screen transitions are done by Navigation Component.
+All screen transitions are done by [Navigation](https://developer.android.com/guide/navigation?hl=ja).

 ```kt
 //--- Activity / Fragments ---//